Patronizing Minor Engaged in Prostitution Lawyer Chicago

 Penalties for Patronizing a Minor Engaged in Prostitution

-Patronizing a minor engaged in prostitution is typically charged as a Class X felony, one of the most serious felony classifications in Illinois.
+Patronizing a minor engaged in prostitution is generally charged as a Class X felony under Illinois law.

-• Mandatory prison sentences of 6 to 30 years
+• prison sentences ranging from 6 to 30 years

-Multiple counts may be charged in a single case, which can dramatically increase potential sentencing exposure.
+Multiple felony charges may be filed in the same case, dramatically increasing sentencing exposure.

 Mandatory Sex Offender Registration

-A conviction for patronizing a minor engaged in prostitution requires mandatory sex offender registration.
+A conviction for patronizing a minor engaged in prostitution generally requires mandatory sex offender registration.

 Registration requirements may include: